cosmos/ibc-rs/docs/architecture/adr-009-revamp-testkit.md

 `block_time` - that are not directly relevant to the IBC context.
-If we think of `MockContext` as a real blockchain context, the `MockContext` represents the top- level runtime; it contains `MockIbcStore`, which is a more appropriate candidate to implement the validation and execution contexts than the `MockContext` itself.
+If we think of `MockContext` as a real blockchain context, the `MockContext` represents the top- level runtime; it contains `MockIbcStore`, which is a more appropriate candidate to implement the validation and execution contexts for than the `MockContext` itself.

 With this, the `MockContext` contains two decoupled parts - the host and the IBC